SAY Swiss Architecture Yearbook

 The exhibition will be presented in all regions of Switzerland during 2024 and 2025, taking the discourse to all parts of the country.
-We will publish the exact locations here, as soon as they are known.
+The upcoming venues can be found here.

 News: Dates and events

-The Switzerland-wide SAY 23 programme is currently being developed.
-We will publicly announce all events here on an ongoing basis.
+The Switzerland-wide SAY 23 program is currently being developed.
+We will publish all events here on an ongoing basis.

 Book publication date: September 2023